Enforcement Summaries

 IES Activity by Program Area

-To support AQI activities in fiscal year 2023, APHIS Investigative and Enforcement Services initiated 525 cases, issued 198 official warnings, and issued 428 pre-litigation settlement agreements resulting in the collection of $1,039,476 in stipulated penalties.
+To support AQI activities in fiscal year 2024, APHIS Investigative and Enforcement Services initiated 878 cases, issued 219 official warnings, and issued 513 pre-litigation settlement agreements resulting in the collection of $1,231,989 in stipulated penalties, and obtained 3 administrative orders resulting in the assessment of $203,000 in civil penalties.

-To support horse protection in fiscal year 2023, APHIS Investigative and Enforcement Services initiated 66 new cases for alleged violations of the Horse Protection Act (HPA) and worked with the Office of the General Counsel to obtain 3 administrative orders resulting in the assessment of $24,648 in civil penalties and disqualifying 3 individuals from participating in activities regulated under the Horse Protection Act.
+To support horse protection in fiscal year 2024, APHIS Investigative and Enforcement Services initiated 80 new cases for alleged violations of the Horse Protection Act (HPA) and worked with the Office of the General Counsel to obtain 9 administrative orders resulting in the assessment of $18,196 in civil penalties and disqualifying 8 individuals from participating in activities regulated under the Horse Protection Act.
+In one case, working with the Office of the General Counsel, Investigative and Enforcement Services obtained a Decision and Order assessing each respondent a penalty of $3,000 and a one-year disqualification period for entering a sore horse at a show in Kentucky.

 Enforcement Glossary and Pie Chart Key